toddledev/documentation/docs/05-the-editor/06-packages/index.md

 ---

 # Packages
 Packages extend your project with reusable components and functionality created by the toddle community.
-They save development time by providing pre-built solutions you can incorporate into your apps.
+They save development time by providing pre-built solutions you can add to your apps.

 ![Packages|16/9](packages.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?rightpanel=style&canvas-width=800&canvas-height=800&leftpanel=Packages}